Provoked. A Stunning Collection of Diane Arbus’s Work at the Park Avenue Armory by Dish Stanley

 I will say this about Arbus‘s art: I am a lay person, certainly, when it comes to appreciating and understanding photography, but my reaction to Arbus’s work was that it was brilliantly immediate and piercing.

-Most of the pictures are nothing short of mesmerizing, though, which makes looking closely at all 451 exhausting.
+Most of the pictures are nothing short of mesmerizing, which makes looking closely at all 451 exhausting.

 At least, that would be the case if you could actually see all 451 pictures.
 But you can’t.
 That’s why we have to discuss the installation.
 The show’s curator, Matthieu Humery, installed the pictures on a sprawling, non-linear matrix that he says was inspired by a New York City subway map.
 There were mirrors on the back of each picture and one long mirrored wall (like, I have to say, you might find in a circus hall).
 The pictures weren’t hung in consecutive order and were not labeled — you had to track each down by ‘mapping’ the number next to the picture with a listing that you also had to locate, sometimes by walking around the installation to the other side.
-At one point, I bumped into somebody whose head was also aimed at the ground, looking for titles.
-At another, a fellow traveler and I were seeking the title to the same picture and he pulled out his printed listing to help me.
-(Just like being on the green line and asking somebody how far the Lexington Avenue stop is.)

 All of this turned an already provocative and exhausting experience into a frustrating one.